Part of HSP Tools

 Self-judgmentHSP observation

-I am weak.My system had low capacity and chose protection.
+I am weak.My system had low capacity / choice space and produced automatic output.

 I am exaggerating.My system detected meaning, threat or an old prediction.